Outdoor Education Program

 The Outdoor Education program at Novi Meadows has been in existence since 1974, started by a group of three teachers from Village Oaks.
 It grew rapidly to include all of the elementary schools, moving to Novi Meadows when the current 5/6 building opened in 1978.
 It has seen many changes over the years as the curriculum has been refined and classes updated.

 Each student will be exposed to six classes which relate to the current Novi Meadows Curriculum for science and language arts.
-These classes include Team Building, Wildlife, Forest Community, Survival, and Owls.
-Additionally, the students have the opportunity to go snowshoeing.
-For many, this is their first time!
+These classes include Team Building, Water Cycle, Forest Community, Survival, Rock On, and Owls.

 Each afternoon before dinner, students will have a supervised free time period where they have the opportunity to sled, play board games, play tag, read a book, or just relax with friends.